morbidick/MoFLB/README.md

 0. combine the bottom 3 plates
 0. assemble the wires
 0. add the other 3 layers
-0. fix the lid with a 3x10mm screw
+0. fix the lid with the rest of the wire
 0. insert the steel strainer
 0. smoke
 0. profit!